dipaish/data/CodeBook.md

-# A code book that describes the variables, the data, and any transformations or work that you performed to clean up the data
+# A code book
+## describes the variables, the data, and any transformations or work  performed to clean up the data